SoftwareAG/cumulocity-sample-react-library/README.md

 	```
 3. Add the below code

-   Replace the code in App.tsx file in your react app project with the below block of code.
 	```
 	import { BasicAuth, Client } from  "@c8y/client";
 	import { FetchDeviceDetails } from  "sample-react-library-widget/lib";